Zoning & Building

 The current Zoning Officer is Shawn McGlynn.
 He can be reached 570-223-8920 ext.
 126

-Please contact the Township directly for the Zoning Map.
+CLICK HERE for our Zoning Map.
 To view the general code, please CLICK HERE.

 CLICK HERE for the Residential Resale and Occupancy Application